twof/graphql-spec/rfcs/QueryLevelNullability.md

 ```
 Semantically the GraphQL `!` operator is nearly identical to it's counter-part in Swift (also represented by `!`) which is
 referred to as the "force unwrap operator".
 In Swift, for example, you can cast a string to an integer with `Int("5")`
-but the string being cast may not be a valid number, so that statement can return `null`.
-If you want to ensure
+but the string being cast may not be a valid number, so that statement will return `null` rather than an integer if the
-that the statement does not return `null` you can instead write `Int("5")!`.
-If you do that, an exception will be
+string cannot be turned into an integer.
+If you want to ensure that the statement does not return `null` you can instead
-thrown if the statement would return `null`.
+write `Int("5")!`.
+If you do that, an exception will be thrown if the statement would return `null`.

 In GraphQL, the `!` operator will act similarly.
 In the case that `name` does not exist, the query will return an
-error rather than any data.
+error to the client rather than any data.

 On web where codegen is not used, the client no longer needs to handle the case where expected fields are missing.
 On mobile platforms where codegen is used, clients have full control over the nullability of the properties on the
 generated types.
 Since nullability is expressed in the query rather than the schema, it's flexible enough to accommodate
 various use-cases (e.g., where the business `name` _is_ allowed to be nullable).

-In the case that a field decorated with `!` is `null`, the server is expected to return an error to the client.

 ### `!`